Regular price $17.95 CAD

 Ahmad Akbarpour is a novelist, short-story writer and author of children's books.
 He has won the Iranian National Book Award and was selected for the IBBY (International Board on Books for Young People) honor list in 2006.
 He is the author of the picture book Good Night, Commander, illustrated by Morteza Zahedi (Groundwood, 2010).
 He lives in Shiraz, Iran.

-Morteza Zahedi has illustrated more than twenty books and has won many awards, including the Noma Concours Encouragement Prize in 2006 and an Honor Diploma award at the Bologna Illustrators' Exhibition in 2009.
+Morteza Zahedi has illustrated more than twenty books and has won many awards, including the Noma Concours Encouragement Prize in 2006 and the Honor Diploma award at the Bologna Book Fair.
 He lives in Tehran, Iran.